-In June 2013, the 915 Partnership acquired 49,594,980 shares of common stock in exchange for convertible notes issued by the Company in 2009 (the "Convert Shares").
+In June of 2013, the 915 Partnership acquired 49,594,980 shares of common stock in exchange for convertible notes issued by the Company in 2009 (the "Convert Shares").
 The Convert Shares are subject to a voting agreement (the "Voting Agreement") that requires the James J. Kim Family Group to vote the Convert Shares in a "neutral manner" on all matters submitted to the Company's stockholders for a vote, which means that the Convert Shares must be voted in the same proportion as all of the other outstanding securities (excluding the other shares owned by the James J. Kim Family Group) that are actually voted on a proposal submitted to our stockholders for approval.
 The James J. Kim Family Group is not required to vote in a "neutral manner" any Convert Shares that, when aggregated with all other voting shares held by the James J. Kim Family Group, represent 41.6% or less of the total then-outstanding voting shares of our common stock.
 The Voting Agreement terminates upon the earliest of (i) such time as no principal amount of the Convert Shares remain outstanding and the James J. Kim Family Group no longer beneficially owns any of the Convert Shares, (ii) the consummation of a Change of Control (as defined in the Voting Agreement), or (iii) the mutual agreement of the James J. Kim Family Group and the Company.
+As a result of an underwritten secondary offering on September 6, 2023, the 915 Partnership sold 10,000,000 shares of common stock and currently holds 39,594,980 Convert Shares.